Senedd: Enhanced powers: The Government of Wales Act 2006

-The Act was heavily criticised.
-Plaid Cymru, the Official Opposition in the National Assembly from 1999 to 2007, attacked it for not delivering a fully-fledged parliament.
-Many commentators have also criticised the Labour Party's allegedly partisan attempt to alter the electoral system.
-By preventing regional Members from standing in constituency seats the party has been accused of changing the rules to protect constituency representatives.
-Labour had 29 members in the Assembly at the time, all of whom held constituency seats.

 The changes to the Assembly's powers were commenced on 4 May 2007, after the election.

 Following a referendum on 3 March 2011, the Welsh Assembly gained direct law making powers, without the need to consult Westminster.

 Reserved powers model: The Wales Act 2017

 The Conservative-Liberal coalition government created the Commission on Devolution in Wales (also known as Silk Commission), composed of members nominated by the 4 parties represented in the Welsh Assembly and several leading legal and political experts, to "create a lasting devolution settlement for Wales".
 Following the first set of recommendations by the Commission, the UK government announced in November 2013 that some borrowing powers are to be devolved to the Assembly along with control of landfill tax and stamp duty.
 Additionally the Wales Act 2014 provides for a referendum to be held on the Assembly's ability to set a degree of income tax, though there is a proposal for the requirement for a referendum to be removed.

 Both the UK and Welsh governments supported the Silk Commission (Part 2) proposal to move to a "reserved powers" model of devolution (similar to that of the Scottish Parliament and the Northern Ireland Assembly) where the UK government would have specific "reserved" powers and the Welsh Assembly would have control of all other matters.
 This replaced the previous model where certain powers were "conferred" and all others were assumed to be powers of the UK national government.
 Since the passing of the Wales Act 2017, the power model in Wales has been in line with that of Scotland, being a reserved matter model.

 The Wales Act 2017, based on the second set of recommendations of the Silk Commission, proposed devolving further areas of government, including some relating to water, marine affairs (ports, harbours, conservation), energy (subsidies, petroleum extraction, construction of smaller energy-generating facilities, etc.), rail franchising and road travel.